CSCfi/ansible-role-dell-firmware-upgrade/README.md

 By default this role does not install the Dell DSU yum repo.
 To install Dell DSU, the variable dell_dsu_repo_install should be set to True.

 By default, this role upgrades all firmwares.
-To disable this functionality, the variable dell_dsu_update_all_firmware should be set to True.
+To disable this functionality, the variable dell_dsu_update_all_firmware should be set to False.

 If some firmwares are defined in upgrade_categories, then only these firmwares should be upgrated.
 If upgrade_categories is defined, then dell_dsu_update_all_firmware is ignored.